aiidateam/aiida-core/docs/source/plugins/codtools/index.rst

 * cif_molecule
     Restores molecules from a CIF file.

+* cif_split_primitive
+    Split CIF files into separate files with one data\_ section each.

+    This is a very naive and primitive version of the splitter, which expects each data\_... section to start on a new line.
+It may fail on some CIF files that do not follow such convention.
+For splitting of any correctly formatted CIF files, one must do full CIF parsing using CIF grammar and tokenisation of the file.

 Installation
 ^^^^^^^^^^^^
 Currently **cod-tools** package is distributed via source code only.
 To